Correlation Between Columbia Banking and Glacier Bancorp

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Columbia Banking System are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak essential indicators, Columbia Banking may actually be approaching a critical reversion point that can send shares even higher in June 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in Columbia Banking System are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat strong essential indicators, Columbia Banking is not utilizing all of its potentials.
+The latest stock price disturbance, may contribute to short-term losses for the investors.

 Glacier Bancorp